 Copyright (Unpublished-all rights reserved under the copyright laws of the United States), U.S. Government as represented by the Administrator of the National Aeronautics and Space Administration.
 No copyright is claimed in the United States under Title 17, U.S. Code.

 Permission to freely use, copy, modify, and distribute this software and its documentation without fee is hereby granted, provided that this copyright notice and disclaimer of warranty appears in all copies.
-(However, see the restriction on the use of the gzip compression code, below).

 DISCLAIMER: